Meditation — Meditate Your Way To A Happy Life

 - basic nature is “open-awareness”, the ability to be present for all experience

-- without pushing uncomfortable experiences or memories away and without grasping at pleasant experiences and being disappointed when they end anyway.
+- without pushing uncomfortable experiences or memories away

 Through Awareness and Mindfulness Training you can learn to: